Airline Counter: 29

 Air India

-Air India was founded in 1932 by a member of the Tata Family (a very prominent Indian business family) under the title “Tata Air Services,” shortly thereafter renamed “Tata Airlines.”
+Air India was founded in 1932 by a member of the Tata Family (a very prominent Indian business family) under the title “Tata Airlines,” shortly thereafter renamed “Tata Airlines.”
 Following the Second World War, the airline adopted the name Air India and became nationalized after the Partition of India.
 In 1948, Air India launched its first intercontinental flight between Bombay (Mumbai) and London, with stops in Cairo and Geneva.
 The company grew to become the first Asian carrier to operate a jet aircraft (the Boeing 707) in 1960; two years later, it became the world’s first “all jet” fleet.

 Above is a Boeing 777-300ER (VT-ALR) departing at Toronto Pearson (YYZ) en route to Delhi Indira Gandhi International Airport (DEL)